-The New Development Areas are areas which are proposed to be rezoned to a residential zone.
-The New Development Precinct is located on the south side of town, on Sutherland Street; on the west side of town, on Kilkenny Lane; and on the north side of town, particularly along Albert Street.
+The New Development Areas are areas which are proposed for additional residential development.
+The New Development Precinct is located on the west side of town, on Kilkenny Lane; and on the north side of town, particularly between Albert and Paddock Streets.